 These gimmicks don’t seem to have any effect at all.
 None of the submitted luwak coffees have ever made it into the coveted bracket of coffees scoring between 96-100 on Coffee Review.

 On the contrary, kopi luwak on average scored lower than the common kinds of arabica coffee such as Typica, Caturra, and Catuai.

 Another approach to finding ‘the best coffee in the world’ might be to look at what coffees have actually been used by the winners at the most prestigious coffee competitions in the world.

 Still, when you think about it, it’s a helpful way to determine the best coffee in the world.
 The baristas at these competitions are incredibly dedicated professionals – they have already beaten other skillful baristas at the national championships to qualify.

 When entering the international competitions, they will often have financial support from the coffee shops they represent.
 They’ll be able to utilize almost any whole bean coffee that they consider the best tasting.

 GEISHA DOMINATES – AFRICA STRUGGLES.

 The results at the World Brewers Cup, where contestants duel on the ability to brew black coffee manually, are very much in alignment with the findings in the previous section.

 Out of seven competitions, the winner has used Geisha in five of them.
 Another interesting trend to notice is that the last four years’ winners have used coffee from Ninety Plus.

 Brewing drip coffee and pulling espresso shots are two fundamentally different styles of brewing.

 This is also showcased in the results at the World Barista Championship.
-Here we see that only the 2016 champion, Berg Wu of Taiwan, uses Geisha as the single origin beans for his espresso.
+Here we see that only the 2016 champion, Berg Wu of Taiwan, uses Geisha as the single origin beans of choice for his espresso machine.